w1lliam1fy/dea/docs/docs/commands.md

 ### Moderation

-These commands may only be used by a user with the set mod role with a permission leve of 1, or the Administrator permission.
+These commands may only be used by a user with the set mod role with a permission level of 1, or the Administrator permission.

 Command | Description | Usage
 ----------------|--------------|-------